 Introducing Haida Gwaii

 Haida Gwaii, which means 'Islands of the People,' offers a magical trip for those who make the effort.
-Attention has long focused on their many unique species of flora and fauna to the extent that 'Canada's Galapagos' is a popular moniker.
+Attention has long focused on the many unique species of flora and fauna to the extent that 'Canada's Galápagos' is a popular moniker.
 But each year it becomes more apparent that the real soul of the islands is the Haida culture itself.
 Long one of the most advanced and powerful First Nations, the Haida suffered terribly after Westerners arrived.

 A visit to the islands rewards those who invest time to get caught up in their allure, their culture and their people – plan on a long stay.
 The number-one attraction here is remote Gwaii Haanas National Park Reserve, which makes up the bottom third of the archipelago.
 Named the top park in North America by National Geographic Traveler for being 'beautiful and intact,' it is a lost world of Haida culture and superb natural beauty.

 Haida Gwaii forms a dagger-shaped archipelago of some 450 islands lying 80km west of the BC coast, and about 50km from the southern tip of Alaska.
 Mainland ferries dock at Skidegate Landing on Graham Island, which houses 80% of the 5000 residents.
 The principal town is Queen Charlotte (previously Queen Charlotte City and still known by its old QCC acronym), 7km west of Skidegate.
 The main road on Graham Island is Hwy 16, which is fully paved.
 It links Skidegate with Masset, 101km north, passing the small towns of Tlell and Port Clements.